Centre for Medieval and Renaissance Studies

-CMRS is located in St. Michael's Hall on Shoe Lane, close to Carfax at the very center of Oxford.
-St Michael's Hall is a large building and contains, among other things, a lecture hall, teaching rooms, offices for the M-CMRS administration, the Feneley Library, and several floors of student accommodation, including a kitchen, dining room, and Junior Common Room.
+M-CMRS is located in St. Michael's Hall on Shoe Lane, close to Carfax at the very center of Oxford.
+St Michael's Hall is a large building and contains a lecture hall, teaching rooms, offices for the M-CMRS administration, the Feneley Library (which includes over 17,000 volumes), and several floors of student accommodation, including a kitchen, dining room, and Junior Common Room.